-On June 25, 2018, the Company closed the IPO of its common stock pursuant to a registration statement on Form S-1, as amended.
-The Company sold an aggregate of 6,555,000 shares of common stock under the registration statement at a public offering price of \$15.00 per share, including 855,000 shares of common stock pursuant to the exercise of the underwriters' option to purchase additional shares.
-Net proceeds from the offering were \$88.9 million after deducting underwriting discounts and commissions as well as other offering expenses.
+On February 19, 2019, the Company completed a public offering of its common stock pursuant to a registration statement on Form S-1, as amended.
+The Company sold an aggregate of 5,996,775 shares of common stock at a price of \$10.00 per share, including 116,775 shares of common stock pursuant to the exercise of the underwriters' option to purchase additional shares.
+Net proceeds from the public offering were \$55.5 million after deducting underwriting discounts and commissions, as well as other public offering expenses.